FabriceNeyret/DesmosBackup/README.md

 # Usage
 Navigate to the main calculator page of Desmos.com, wait for the button "Backup all graphs" to appear in the top-right corner of the page.
 If it is disabled, you should just need to update the view e.g. by dragging it a bit with the mouse.
 Click on the button to save all your graphs as a json file.
 It is also displayed in a new tab for verification or copy-paste.

+Attention: only saves 2D and 3D graphs
+Bug: for some reason, button won't show if opening Desmos first in 3D.

 # Installation
 Once you have installed TamperMonkey/GreaseMonkey/variant plugin in your favorite browser, then it's as for any script: click on the name.user.js file above, then "raw".
 Tampermonkey should then directly propose to install the script, otherwise click on your Monkey plugin icon shortcut and manually copy-paste the code as a new script.